Linguistic divide poses problem to Korea Olympic hockey team

 Still, Koreans from the two countries are generally able to understand each other because most words and the grammar remain the same, but the gap is wider with specialized medical, sports and other technical terms.

 According to Murray’s dictionary, South Korean players use the English loan word “pass,” but their North Korean teammates say “yeol lak” or “communication.”
 South Koreans call a “winger” a “wing,” but North Koreans say “nahl gay soo” or “wing player.”
-South Koreans say “block shot” while North Koreans say “buhduh make,” or “stretching to block.”
+South Koreans say “block shot” while North Koreans say “buhduh makee,” or “stretching to block.”

 Murray acknowledged there are still some problems in communications despite the dictionary, and said her South Korean assistant coach plays an important role in bridging the gap.
 “We’re catching on quickly … but when it’s a majority of North Korean players, it’s hard to coach in English.”